PyCoLang/pyco-docs/language-reference/language_reference_en.md

 **addr() with function name:**

 The `addr()` function can also retrieve the address of a function.
-This is especially useful for setting up IRQ vectors:
+This is useful for IRQ vector setup:

 ```python
 @irq